VincentChalnot/SidusEAVModelBundle/Documentation/01-install.md

 #### Create your Data and Value classes

-In a dedicated bundle or in one of your bundle (it's generally considered as a good practise to separate your model in a dedicated bundle), create two new Doctrine entities:
+In a dedicated bundle or in one of your bundle, create two new Doctrine entities:

 ````php
 <?php